Platform Integration Concepts

 - The payment gateway responds with approval or decline decisions

-If a payment gateway declines a transaction, the DPE evaluates the next available payment account.
+- If declined, the DPE evaluates the next available payment account

-A currency provider represents an external partner managing an alternative currency using the Currency API.
+A currency represents an alternative balance (loyalty points, rewards) managed via the Currency API.

 - Currency providers create balances associated with cardholders

-- Currency balances may be payment or non-payment types
+- Currencies may be payment or non-payment types:

-- The currency provider does not participate in real-time authorization
+- Payment currencies — mCards evaluates the balance during authorization; the provider does not participate in real-time decisioning

 Operations Accounts